cksystemsteaching/selfie/book.md

 ### Text

 Text including some simple formatting such as linefeeds can be represented by a sequence of ASCII characters which, as we know by now, are encoded in bytes.
+And text may be text in the traditional sense such as what you read here but also source code such as `selfie.c`.
 But how is text stored in digital memory?
 There are essentially three ways of doing that contiguously in memory and all three are different depending on how they encode where the end of the text is.
 Finding a contiguous memory block that fits the text is a problem that all three have.
 To encode where the end of the text is, we can count the number of characters and store that in an unsigned integer at, say, the beginning of the text in memory.
 Alternatively, we can also store a pointer to the last character, that is, we store the memory address of the last character in an unsigned integer.
 Lastly, we can do something different, namely, mark the end of the text using a special character.
 As mentioned before, this is done using the ASCII character NULL, which is just `00000000` in binary, and a good choice since that character is never used for actual text.
 We say that such text is *NULL-terminated*.

 Whichever of the three ways of storing text contiguously in memory we use, all three share the problem of finding enough contiguous space in memory.
 This is not a big deal for short text but for longer text it is, especially if some time later we decide to insert a new character in the middle of the text somewhere.
 In that case, all characters to the right of the new character need to be shifted in memory by one character to make room for the new character, if there is still room.
 If not, all text needs to be copied somewhere else where there is enough contiguous space for one more character!
 By the way, if we used paper to write down that text we had the exact same problem.
 How can the work involved in shifting and copying lots of characters at least be somewhat reduced?